0xAX/linux-insides/Booting/linux-bootstrap-1.md

 [Memory segmentation](https://en.wikipedia.org/wiki/Memory_segmentation) is used to make use of all the address space available.
 All memory is divided into small, fixed-size segments of `65536` bytes (64 KB).
 Since we cannot address memory above `64 KB` with 16-bit registers, an alternate method was devised.

-An address consists of two parts: a segment selector, which has a base address, and an offset from this base address.
+An address consists of two parts: a segment selector, which has a base address; and an offset from this base address.
 In real mode, the associated base address of a segment selector is `Segment Selector * 16`.
 Thus, to get a physical address in memory, we need to multiply the segment selector part by `16` and add the offset to it:

 ```
 PhysicalAddress = Segment Selector * 16 + Offset